emperorofmars/stf-unity/STF/Docs/stf_format.md

 # STF Format [v0.3]
-The STF format is based on the concept of GLTF 2.0.
+The STF format is based on the concept of GLTF 2.0, but applied to interchange use-cases.

 It is a binary format made up of at least one buffer, which is always a UTF-8 encoded definition in the JSON format.
 All further buffer are optional and have to be referenced by the JSON definition.